The Kalanchoe Genus

-The Plants of the World Online website lists 157 accepted species and two infraspecific names (as of 12-14-19 when I updated this page).
-For infraspecific names for each species on this site, you have to click on the accepted species names.
+The Plants of the World Online website lists 155 accepted species and two infraspecific names (as of 2-1-21 when I last updated this page).
+It is a member of the plant family Crassulaceae with 36 genera.
+Those numbers could change as updates are made.

 The species of Kalanchoe are tropical, succulent flowering plants, most of which are considered shrubs or herbaceous perennials.
 Some, however, are annual or biennial.
 For more information, you can click on the links below.

 I have added pages for all the Kalanchoe species I have grown with lots of photos and my experience with them.
+You can click on the names under the captions to go to their pages.
 I will continue adding more photos and pages as I grow more.

 If you have any comments, questions or suggestions I would like to hear from you.
 Please click on the “like” below if you have visited this page.
 It helps us bloggers stay motivated. 🙂